labsyspharm/harvardtissueatlas/_atlases/tuberculosis-granuloma.md

   </div>
 </div>

+## Data Explorations
+{%
+    assign stories = site.data-cards
+    | where_exp: "item", "item.url contains 'tuberculosis-granulomas-2022/'"
+    | where_exp: "item", "item.hide != true"
+%}

+{% assign dataCardArray = '' | split: '' %}
+{% for s in stories %}
+  {% unless s.url contains '-overview' %}
+    {% assign dataCardArray = dataCardArray | push: s %}
+  {% endunless %}
+{% endfor %}

+{% if dataCardArray.size > 0 %}
+  {% include cards.html cards=dataCardArray %}
+{% endif %}

 ## Data Overviews
 **Data Overviews provide access to minimally processed Level 2 images with no annotation or quality control.
-Click any of the following thumbnail images for an interactive view of the full-resolution images.**
+Click any of the following thumbnail images for an interactive view of the full-resolution images.
+These are currently all MIBI images.**

 {%
     assign overviews = site.data-cards